 All donations are needed to keep us going here and to help others who rescue and need assistance in our area.

 Donate to Our Rescue Group...We accept any donations.
-Blankets, dog houses, monetary, kennels, heartguard, dog beds, dog food, collars, leashes, etc.
+Blankets, dog houses, monetary, kennels, heartguard, dog beds, Pedigree dog food, collars, leashes, etc.

-Come Meet our Pets:We have been accepted into PetSmart's program and will be in Alexandria, LA and Shrevport, LA on a monthly basis.
+Come Meet our Pets:We have been accepted into PetSmart's program and will be at PetSmart 7061 Youree Drive in Shreveport, LA the second Saturday of each month.

-We have regular adoption days in our community as well and post the information on our facebook page, under Natchitoches Hope For Paws and also on our website:
+We have adoption events in our community as well and post the information on our facebook page, under Natchitoches Hope For Paws and also on our website:

 Our Adoption Process:We require a vet reference, a fenced yard and a standard fee of $65.